 When there are no ants around to collect the honeydew the aphids flick or squirt the droplets away.

-On the right is a drawing showing the position of the stylets as it enters the plant cell wall to suck sap.
+Above is a drawing showing the position of the stylets as it enters the plant cell wall to suck sap.

 Lizards, tits, sparrows, swallows and swifts.